The inevitable presence of risk

 One strategy to reduce credit risk is to use prepaid cards rather than company credit cards.

 For instance, businesses that were early adopters of this digital revolution have prospered and expanded throughout the internet development.
-However, companies that did not prepare for these changes well in advance have found it difficult to survive.
+However, companies that did not prepare for these changes well in advance have found survival difficult.

 Systematic risk is what is referred to as market risk.
-Instead of merely affecting one particular company or sector, this risk impacts the entire market.
+This risk impacts the entire market instead of merely affecting one company or sector.

 Model risk and fraud risk are the two main divisions of operational risk.
 Model risk refers to the company's growth and marketing strategies, which might result in financial ruin if not thoroughly planned out.